Ensuring effective control

 Data privacy issues

-We enable customers to log any data privacy issues via the privacy notice on the MultiChoice.com website.
-All other domains point to this central privacy notice.
-Customers can log any queries regarding data privacy using the web form.
+We enable customers to log any data privacy issues via the privacy notice on the MultiChoice website and our self-service portals.
+Customers can log any queries regarding data privacy using these platforms.
 These queries are logged in an incident management system and tracked to ensure we adhere to reporting standards as supplied and required by the GDPR, POPIA and other country-specific privacy regulations.

 The MultiChoice Group operates in a highly regulated environment, making compliance a critical consideration.
 We participate in the regulatory processes affecting our industry through various public forums and debates, providing inputs on formulating standards and strategies for the industry.